 - Access to lab results and medical history via digital personal health records

-- Additional educational information provided by experts on different issues
+- The additional educational information provided by experts on different issues

 Benefits for Health Organizations